albertattard/java-boot-camp/docs/11-collections/07-hashcode-equals.md

 Creating a set of 50000 unique elements took 415 milliseconds Creating a set of 100000 unique elements took 657 milliseconds
 ```

+The above example made use from the default string's hash code method which has a very good distribution.
+There are cases where we need to compute the hash code ourselves and take advantage of the current domain.
+Before doing so though, **test first to verify whether the default implementation is good enough**.
+Implement a new hash code algorithm only if the default implementation is truly hurting the application's performance.